rschwabco/aserto-demo/Tutorial.md

 ## Auth0 Setup

-We’re going to need to set up an Auth0 application and use some of the credentials provided there in our application.
-If you don’t have one already, open an Auth0 account.
+We’re going to need to set up an Auth0 application and use some of the credentials provided there in our application as well as our Aserto tenant (If you don’t have one already, you should open an Auth0 account).

+### Application Settings

 Navigate to the Applications tab from the left side menu: